alicesf2/alicesf2/README.md

 ### Hi, I'm Alice 🙋🏻‍♀️

 I'm a fullstack developer who dabbles in data and design.
 I love teaching, learning, telling stories, and playing games.
-You can often find me at the intersection of my skills and passions.
+You can often find me at the intersection of these skills and passions.
 Or sleeping.

 My life in emojis: 🇺🇸🇨🇳🎹⛸🎮🐿🃏👩🏻‍💻💃🍵